skieer-ssv/Dining-Philosopher/README.md

 # Dining-Philosopher
 This is a c program using multithreading and semaphores to solve classic dining philosophers problem.

-Note: pthread functionality is used for threading in this program which is natively available in linux.
+Note: pthread functionality is used for threading in this program which is natively available in linux OS.

 Additional features:
 1. Introduced a three course meals for the philosophers